mayuxi/capoeirasamui/content/en/_index.md

 layout: single
 type: page
 lang: en
-description: "A non-profit collective of passionate capoeira enthusiasts based on Koh Samui.
-Our mission is to enjoy the game of capoeira while spreading knowledge and awareness of its rich Afro-Brazilian traditions—music, movements, and culture"
+description: "Capoeira collective in Koh Samui.
+We enjoy the game while sharing Afro-Brazilian traditions—music, movement, and culture"
 ---

 We are a passionate, non-profit collective of capoeira enthusiasts based on Koh Samui.
 Our mission is to enjoy the game of capoeira while spreading knowledge and awareness of its rich Afro-Brazilian traditions—music, movements, and culture.
 We welcome everyone to join us in celebrating this dynamic art form.
 Read Our [Manifesto](#manifesto)